Scope of application

 ● Through non-simultaneous exchange of asynchronous communications between the Parties and the appointed Mediator, in compliance with the rules on the processing of personal data and confidentiality.

-2. The language of the procedure shall be Italian or, upon joint request of both Parties, English.
+2. The language of the procedure will be Italian or, at the joint request of both Parties, English.

 4. The procedure will begin within 30 (thirty) days of the adhesion of the defendant Party unless otherwise agreed between the Parties or justified organizational needs of the Service.